List of tallest buildings in Nagoya

+This list of tallest buildings in Nagoya ranks buildings in Nagoya, Japan, by height.
+Nagoya is the fourth largest city in Japan by population, and the central city of the Chūkyō metropolitan area, the third largest in the country.
+As of March 2024, Nagoya has 4 skyscrapers above 200 m, 14 buildings above 150 m and 37 buildings above 100 m.

-Nagoya is Japan's fourth-largest city (after Tokyo, Yokohama and Osaka) and one of the nation's major economic centers.
-In terms of manufacturing, as home to automaking giants Toyota, Honda, Mitsubishi Motors, the city is the prime carmaker centre in the country.
+Nagoya is a major economic and manufacturing centre of Japan.
+As the home to automaking giants Toyota, Honda, and Mitsubishi Motors, the city is the prime carmaker centre in the country.
 Other high-tech industries are also located there.
-The city also has the sixth most busiest train station in the country.
+The city also has the third busiest train station in the country.
 The strong industry base is one of the major driving forces in continuing to build and expand large office spaces.
 Most skyscrapers are located in the downtown area of Meieki, close to the main train station.